Full Universities Australia Logo Universities Australia Logo

 Awards for programs that enhance learning (Program Awards)

-Awards for Programs that Enhance Learning recognise learning and teaching programs or services that make innovative and outstanding contributions to student learning and/or the quality of the student experience.
-They are awarded to programs and services that have set high standards for education support in Australian universities.
+Awards for Programs that Enhance Learning recognise learning and teaching programs and services that make innovative and outstanding contributions to student learning outcomes and the quality of the student experience.
+They are awarded to programs and services that have set high standards for learning and teaching activities in Australian higher education institutions.
+Program awards are now open to individual and team nominations.

 Maximum of two Program Awards submissions per institution across all categories.